oracle-livelabs/database/datapump-x-platform-migration/03-XTTS_PreChecks/XTTS_PreChecks.md

 - Prepared the target

 ## Task 0: Transportable Tablespace Method Supported by Source and Target OS Platforms
-Before you begin check on source database if the OS you want to migrate your database to is supported by TTS:
+Before you begin check on source database if the OS you want to migrate your database to is supported by TTS. <br>
+By the way, the platform_id for the target Linux platform is 13, so let's see if it is supported to use XTTS:
   ```
     <copy>
     col platform_name format A20